 Without a World Wide Web, there would be no church websites, online ministry, or social media.
 Last week., on May 12th, 2014, we celebrated the 25th birthday of the web.
 Considering how dependent we are upon the web and the many things it enables, we should pause and take note.
 Most important would be the founding principles that Tim Berners-Lee had at the forefront when he proposed this new technology that would change the way we live our lives.

-On the WebAt25 website, there are many interesting news clips, “thank you” notes to Tim Berners-Lee, and probably most interesting, a page titled “25 things you probably didn’t know about the Web“.
+On the WebAt25 (now defunct) website, there are many interesting news clips, “thank you” notes to Tim Berners-Lee.
+Most interesting was a page titled “25 things you probably didn’t know about the Web”.
 The eleventh fact delved into what made the Web successful.
-While this technology is different from your church, much can be gleaned from these four distinctions.
+Here are four factors that made the web successful, and what you can learn from them.

 The web was made to work with any form of data, on any device, with any software, and in any language.
 Does your church website meet any of these criteria?
 Do you utilize proprietary data types that require plugins?
 How well does your website render on tablets and phones?
 Although it is not so common these days, does your website only render properly on a particular browser?
 Lastly, do you have any functionality to show your website in a different language?
 Depending on your answers, you may feel that the web has quite a leg up on your site.
 Although you do not need to be so universal, consider how your next project can get you moving on one of these areas.